iifl-logo

 The existing internal financial controls are commensurate with the nature, size, complexity, and business processes followed by the Company.
 They have been reviewed and found generally satisfactory on the following key control matrices.

-Entity Level Control Financial Control Operational Control
+a) Entity Level Control

-which included authority and organization matrix, risk management practices, compliance framework within the origination, ethics and fraud risk management, management Information system, self-assessment of control point, business continuity and disaster recovery planning, budgetary system, etc.
+c) Operational Control which included authority and organization matrix, risk management practices, compliance framework within the origination, ethics and fraud risk management, management Information system, self-assessment of control point, business continuity and disaster recovery planning, budgetary system, etc.

 Section 134(5)(e) of the Companies Act, 2013 requires the submission of a report by the Board of Directors of a listed Company which includes a statement ensuring that the Company has laid down Internal Financial Controls to be followed by the Company and that such Internal Financial Controls are adequate and operating effectively.

 During the year, the Company followed Policy Documents with regard to Internal Financial Control, along with Risk Control Matrix.
-The same have been tested by the Internal Auditors and the Statutory Auditors.
+The same have been tested by the I nternal Auditors and the Statutory Auditors.

-MATERIAL DEVELOPMENTS IN HUMAN RESOURCES/INDUSTRIAL RELATIONS FRONT, INCLUDING NUMBER OF PEOPLE EMPLOYED:
+MATERIAL DEVELOPMENTS IN HUMAN RESOURCES/INDUSTRIAL RELATIONS FRONT,

 The workforce is a critical factor in maintaining quality and safety, which strengthens the competitive position and the human resource policies focus on training and retaining of the employees of the Company.
 The Company trains employees regularly to increase the level of operational excellence, improve productivity and maintain compliance standards on quality and safety.
 Employees are offered performance-linked incentives and benefits and the Company conducts employee engagement programs from time to time.
 The Company also hires contract labour.
-The company has 155 employees on payroll.
+The company has 150 employees on payroll.

 The Company would like to sincerely appreciate the valuable contribution and support of employees towards the performance and growth of the Company.
 The management team comprises of professionals with a proven track record.
 The Company continues to remain focused and sensitive to the role of human resources in optimizing results in all its areas of working and its industrial relations also continue to be cordial.